eightman999/Kodukaityou_APP/README.md

 - Charts for visualizing spending
 - Support for Firebase Analytics and FirebaseUI authentication
 - UI utilities such as IQKeyboardManager and SVProgressHUD
+- Automatic English mode when the device language is set to English

 ## License